 Fee: $2500 per screen, for individuals or couples.

-Discounts are available for students and those who request financial assistance to attend.
+Discounts are available for students and those who require financial assistance to attend.

 For more information, email: email@example.com

-For attendees seeking CEs, Certificates are available following course completion for Psychologists, Social Workers, MFTs, Counselors and other health professionals at www.ceuregistration.com.
+For attendees seeking CEs, Certificates are available following course completion for Psychologists, Social Workers, MFTs, LCSWs, and other health professionals at www.ceuregistration.com.

 There is no conflict of interest or commercial support for this program.